FormidableLabs/react-native-owl/README.md

 #### `takeScreenshot(filaname: string)`

-Grabs a screenshot from the simulator and stores it under `latest` screenshots(ie. `./owl/latest/ios/`) with the specifie filaname.
+Grabs a screenshot from the simulator and stores it under `latest` screenshots(ie. `./owl/latest/ios/`) with the specified filename(without the extension).
 If running the tests using the `--update` or `-u` flag, this will store the screenshot under the `baseline` directory.
 See example above.

 ### Jest Matchers